Planning FAQ (Example: Zoning, Site Plan Review, etc.)

 How do I contact my Homeowners’ Association?

 Homeowner Association approval may be required prior to construction of decks, additions, detached structures, fences pools or exterior alterations.
 Contact your Association for more information.
-Limited contact information may be available through Neighborhood and Business relations at 248-347-0628.
+Limited contact information may be available through Community Relations at 248-347-0628.

 (Example: Adding a deck, Garage, etc.)